HOME » About our business » FD » FD Joint Training Program and Thematic Training

 Lecturer:

-Kosuke Kaji (Professor, Faculty of Humanities, Kyoto University of Advanced Science)
+Kosuke Shoji (Professor, Faculty of Humanities, Kyoto University of Advanced Science)

-We planned this event as an opportunity for university students to exchange information and learn about how to conduct more effectively in “seminars and laboratories,” which are classes where university students utilize the knowledge they have learned in university lectures to conduct surveys and research activities.
-We will invite one lecturer each from the sciences and humanities to give a lecture on how to run the seminar and laboratory.
-After that, we will divide into small groups to discuss concerns and ingenuity regarding seminar and laboratory management methods, and finally share them with the entire group.
-We would like to make it a fun meeting where you can discuss seminar and laboratory management with the participants.
+We planned this event as an opportunity for university students to exchange information and learn from each other on how to use the knowledge they have learned in university lectures to conduct surveys and research activities more effectively in seminars and laboratories.
+One lecturer from each of the sciences and humanities will be invited to give a lecture on how to run seminars and laboratories.
+After that, we divide into small groups and discuss concerns and ideas regarding how to manage seminars and laboratories, and finally share them with the entire group.
+We would like to make it a fun meeting where you can have fun discussing seminar and laboratory management with all the participants’ Mr./Ms..

-~An example of the practice of a university~
+~An example of the practice of one university~

 Schedule: